 Why is it called “Atrium” anyway?
 The word “atrium” actually means “portico, or porch entrance to a large house.”
 The Atrium was a term given to this space by Maria Montessori.
 It was chosen because in the ancient church, the atrium was a gathering space between the Church Proper and the street.
 It was the place where the catechumens, those preparing for initiation to the Church, would receive instruction.
 The Atrium has a similar purpose for our children, as it is a place to help them enter into full, conscious and active participation in the liturgical and communal life of the Church.

-We are looking for volunteers to teach our Catholic Faith to all ages.
+Not sure where to volunteer?
 If you would like to explore the opportunities, take a minute to fill out our Catechist/ Aide Volunteer Form.
 We'll contact you to discuss how you'd like to help, and answer any questions!
 You can also call us in the Religious Education Office at (817) 623-2409.

 Requirements: